 We’ve done this hike a couple of times now, and in our opinion, it’s the best of the easy hikes in Switzerland.
 It has excellent views from beginning to end and requires very little effort.

 To do the hike, we took the train to the top of Gornergrat, which is an experience in itself.
-At the summit, we spent a bit of time at the observation platform overlooking the Gorner Glacier.
-It has incredible views of Dufourspitze, the highest mountain in Switzerland at 4,634m.
+At the summit, we spent some time on the observation platform overlooking the Gorner Glacier.
+It has incredible views of Dufourspitze, Switzerland’s highest mountain at 4,634m.

 From the summit, we took the trail that heads down to Riffelsee, a small lake with excellent reflections of the Matterhorn.
 Then we continued to Riffelberg to take the cable car back to Zermatt.